 -Judicial decisions must be entrusted to the most psychoeducated people.

 -The accusations must be based on scientific evidence.

--The so-called scientific proofs must be really based on science, and not on scientistist beliefs.
+-The so-called scientific proofs must be really based on science, and not on scientistist (note 92) beliefs.
 This is not always the case, and we still see «psychological analyses» based on pseudoscience such as behaviourism, rorschach, polygraph, psychoanalysis.
 Or the idiotic worship of science is such that some rely on companies providing evidence invented from scratch (false drug tests, false DNA tests, 2017).

 The rorschach «test» pseudoscientific character can be easily demonstrated, from known classical neurology: the forms that we see in ink blots are automatic neural responses from the visual cortex, when it seeks to identify shapes where there are not (pareidolia).
 But the problems that the rorschach is supposed to detect occur in other parts of the brain, where they do not influence the visual cortex.
 Moreover, the interpretations are based on psychoanalytic theories which were never demonstrated.
 At last, scientists are quasi unanimous to say that no study ever did any practical prediction done with the test.